Altitude Training: Boosting Endurance Running Performance

 Altitude Training and Olympic Games

-In 2016, Kenyan runner Eliud Kipchoge trained at high altitudes before competing in the Rio Olympics marathon and won gold!
-His time was 2:00:24 (4:38/mile), more than 30 seconds faster than his previous personal best set at sea level five months earlier.
+In 2016, Eliud Kipchoge from Kenya trained at high altitudes before the Rio Olympics marathon.
+He won gold with a time of 2:00:24, which is 4:38 per mile.
+This time was over 30 seconds faster than his personal best, which he set at sea level five months earlier.

 Altitude Training and Human Kinetics